zyzo/izberg-api-python/README.md

 ### Get store infos

 Retrieve infos about a store in the application.
 We are gonna look for the store number 11 and display infos about it.
-This number is allocated automatically by Iceberg, you can find your stores's IDs in the get request's response on the "merchant" section.
+This number is allocated automatically by Iceberg, you can find your stores's IDs in the GET request's response on the "merchant" section.

 ```python